Roof Area Calculator • Online, Free, and Easy to Use

 How to think about it:

-Roof Surface Area = Footprint Area × sec θ - A gable roof has two main planes.
-A hip roof has four smaller planes.
-If the footprint is the same and every plane has the same pitch, the total horizontal plan area that those planes cover is still the same rectangle.
+• A gable roof has two large main planes which are roof areas, but it also has two gable ends, which are wall areas, not roof areas.
+A hip roof has four smaller planes, all of which are roof areas, and no wall areas.
+If the footprint is the same and every plane has the same pitch, the total horizontal plan area covered by both the gable roof and the hip roof is still the same rectangle.
 Adding hips and shortening the ridge only changes how many roof planes cover that rectangle, not the total plan area (or the total area of the roof planes).

 Example: